 Through our Food Market (open on Mondays, Thursdays, and Fridays), we provide fresh produce, meat, dairy, deli items, and non-perishable food items.
 We also provide diapers, pet food, personal hygiene items and household items such as toilet paper, dish soap, and paper towels.
-We now serve more than 600 households per week through our Food Market.

 Through our Food Market service we provide pre-packed boxes, with choices for items to add on to the box, including items specific to certain cultures and specialty diet items.
 We also support delivery to households who are unable to get to the food shelf.

 Our Mobile Food Shelf provides monthly deliveries of our Food Market items to six senior living facilities.
 We currently have three Mobile Food Shelf sites in Woodbury and three in Oakdale.
 Click here to watch a video about our Mobile Food Shelf program.

 Our Mobile Food Shelf also provides weekly distributions to residents of Landfall Mobile Home Park.
 We distribute food outside the Landfall Community Center and also provide delivery of food to the mobile homes of residents who lack transportation to pick up their food.
 We have also partnered with Valley Outreach to provide bi-weekly distributions to Cimarron Park, which runs on a model similar to Landfall.